-From the first day it had been a part of our society and nurtured many a times by corrupted people in the history.
-We were conscious about the facts and the bad impacts of corruption.
-May be the repetition of same crime again and again in the timeline of our country, forced us to believe that, like poverty and illiteracy; corruption is a part of our social life.
+From the first day, it had been a part of our society and nurtured many times by corrupted people in the history.
+We were conscious of the facts and the bad impacts of corruption.
+Maybe the repetition of same crime again and again in the timeline of our country, forced us to believe that, like poverty and illiteracy; corruption is a part of our social life.
 An Indian person grows up, experiencing a corrupted traffic police at a check-point, visiting a doctor in private practice chamber!

 Few Ways I’d like to focus on,

 Two-front model: There will be only two political parties, Like USA.
 It will always reduce the political corruption level.
 When there is a third party, the society normally gets corrupted.

 Constitutional modification: So the constitution should be modified in a way.
 Maybe it is changing day by day, or we are changing the interpretation.
 But the process should be fast, we Indians are adopted with our frequently changing buying behavior.
 We had adjusted with changes in petrol price.
 We can adjust with few political changes.
 Politics!
 It can reach you easily!

 Whistle Blower: Provide us an effective set of channels to blow the whistle on time.
 Online is not the solution.

 Law should be changed!
 Protesters will be encouraged, when they can feel Govt. is taking prompt action regarding their demand!